emilyekstrum/Gene-Network-Simulation/README.md

 ## Introduction

-This program simulates changes in gene expression in response to external cellular stressors.
+This program simulates changes in gene expression in response (in transcripts per million - TPM) to external cellular stressors.
 The program initializes a generic mammalian cell with several genes and their protein products:

 - HSPA & HSPA5 -> heat shock protein family A
 - SMARCA2 -> probable global transcription activator SNF2L2